jyanar/flatiron-ccn-workshop-2025/docs/source/index.md

 If `check_setup.py` tells you setup was successful, then you're good to go.
 Otherwise, please come to the installation help session on Wednesday, so everyone is ready to get started Thursday morning.

-After doing the above, the `notebooks/` directory within your local copy of the `ccn-software-jan-2025` repository will contain the jupyter notebooks for the workshop.
+After doing the above, the `data/` and `notebooks/` directories within your local copy of the `ccn-software-jan-2025` repository will contain the NWB files and jupyter notebooks for the workshop.

 We will work through the notebooks in the order they're listed on this website.